phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 `DragListener` does NOT handle keyboard input, so you will need to do some additional work for keyboard dragging.

-Consider using `scenery-phet/RichDragListener`.
+Consider using `scenery-phet/SoundRichDragListener`.
 It combines a `DragListener` with a `KeyboardDragListener` to support both mouse and keyboard dragging.
 It also includes default PhET drag and drop sounds.
 This is the recommended approach.

 If that doesn't work for you, you can use `KeyboardDragListener` directly.
 The options for your `DragListener` and `KeyboardDragListener` will typically be similar, but beware that API differences exist.
 Avoid duplicating code - factor out any logic that is needed by both `DragListener` and `KeyboardDragListener`.

-Your `RichDragListener` will look something like this:
+Your `SoundRichDragListener` will look something like this:

 ```ts
 // pdom - dragging using the keyboard